-Whether a longtime resident, a transplant or a visitor just passing through town, Visit Austin insiders highly recommend making time to tour the magnificent Texas Capitol building and grounds.
+Whether a longtime resident, a transplant or a visitor just passing through town, a must-do activity in Austin is checking out the Texas State Capitol building and grounds.
 Learn more about the historic statehouse and find out how to explore the Texas State Capitol with these top 5 reasons to visit.

 1. Free Tours

 The Texas Capitol offers free 30-minute tours which are a great way to learn about the history of the building, walk the historic halls and take pictures.
-Tours run from 8:30 a.m. to 4:30 p.m.
+Tours run from 9:30 a.m. to 3:30 p.m.
 Monday to Friday, departing every 30 to 45 minutes.
-Tours run from 9:30 a.m. to 3:30 p.m. on Saturday and noon to 3:30 p.m on Sundays.
+Tours run from 12:30 a.m. to 3:30 p.m. on Saturday and Sunday.

 Also, you’ll find that parking is a breeze - the garage is conveniently located about two blocks from the Texas State Capitol (1201 San Jacinto St.), and the first two hours of parking are free.